AStcherbinine/omegapy/docs/doc_omega_plots.md

         The latitude bounds of the y-axis of the figure. polar : bool, optional (default False)
-        If True -> Use a polar projection for the plot. grid : bool, optional (default True)
+        If True -> Use a polar projection for the plot. cbar : bool, optional (default True)
+        If True -> Diplay the colorbar.
+    grid : bool, optional (default True)
         Enable the display of the lat/lon grid.
 ~~~